Tezay/discordExperimentalsMode/README.md

-# Discord Experimentals Mode
+# Experimental mode on Discord is unfortunately no longer available.

-A way to access Discord's experimental features (stickers without vpn)
+It was a way to access Discord's experimental features (stickers without vpn)

 After executing the code in code.js in the console, you will have access to two new buttons in your user settings!